goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/index.md

 It's important to understand how authentik works with and supports the OAuth 2.0 protocol, so before taking a [closer look at OAuth 2.0 protocol](#about-oauth-20-and-oidc) itself, let's cover a bit about authentik.

 authentik can act either as the OP, (OpenID Provider, with authentik as the IdP), or as the RP (Relying Party, or the application that uses OAuth 2.0 to authenticate).
-If you want to configure authentik to use [sources](../../../users-sources/sources/index.md) then authentik acts as the RP where the OP is the configured source.
+If you want to configure authentik as an OP, then you create a provider, then use the OAuth 2.0 provider.
+If you want authentik to serve as the RP, then configure a [source](../../../users-sources/sources/index.md).
+Of course, authentik can serve as both the RP and OP, if you want to use the authentik OAuth provider and also use sources.

 All standard OAuth 2.0 flows (authorization code, client_credentials, implicit, hybrid, device code) and grant types are supported in authentik, and we follow the [OIDC spec](https://openid.net/specs/openid-connect-core-1_0.html).
-OAuth 2.0 in authentik supports OAuth, PKCE, [Github compatibility](./github-compatibility.md) and the RP receives data from our mapping system.
+OAuth 2.0 in authentik supports OAuth, PKCE, [Github compatibility](./github-compatibility.md) and the RP receives data from our scope mapping system.

 The authentik OAuth 2.0 provider comes with all the standard functionality and features of OAuth 2.0, including the OAuth 2.0 security principles such as no cleartext storage of credentials, configurable encryption, configurable short expiration times, and the configuration of automatic rotation of refresh tokens.
 In short, our OAuth 2.0 protocol support provides full coverage.